Kenneth M. Trombly, Partner

 Teaching and Lecturing

 Speaker, “Economics of Contingent Fee Cases,” Georgetown University Law Center Continuing Legal Education Program, 1982; Speaker, “Motor Vehicle Torts in the District of Columbia,” D.C.
 Trial Lawyers Annual Seminar, 1992; Speaker, “Communication, The Key to Litigation in the 90s- Settlement of Injury Cases,” D.C.
 Trial Lawyers Annual Seminar, 1994; Moderator, Panel on Expert Witnesses, D.C.
 Trial Lawyers Annual Seminar, 1995; Presenter and co-author of CLE materials, “The Pit Bull Deposition,” Georgetown University Law Center Continuing Legal Education Seminar, “Winning Discovery and Trial Techniques from Winning Lawyers”, 1995; Moderator and Presenter, “Plaintiff’s Tort Practice in the 90’s”, Federal Bar Association; “25 Tips for Settling Your Next Personal Injury Case”, D.C.
 Injury to Persons and Property Section, 1996; “Uncivil Depositions, Adding Insult to (Personal) Injury”, Presentation, D.C.
-Bar Annual Convention, 1997; Speaker, “Nuts and Bolts of Automobile Negligence Claims”, Washington College of Law, American University, 1997; Participant, Mock Trial of a Traumatic Brain Injury Case, Traumatic Brain Injury Litigation Group, The Association of Trial Lawyers of America National Convention, Washington, D.C.,1998; Moderator, American Board of Trial Advocates, Masters in Trial Program, New Orleans, LA, 1998; Speaker, “Arguing Damages in Tough Cases”, D.C.
+Bar Annual Convention, 1997; Speaker, “Nuts and Bolts of Automobile Negligence Claims”, Trial Lawyers Seminar, Washington College of Law, American University, 1997; Participant, Mock Trial of a Traumatic Brain Injury Case, Traumatic Brain Injury Litigation Group, The Association of Trial Lawyers of America National Convention, Washington, D.C.,1998; Moderator, American Board of Trial Advocates, Masters in Trial Program, New Orleans, LA, 1998; Speaker, “Arguing Damages in Tough Cases”, D.C.
 Trial Lawyers Association.
 1998; Speaker, American University Law School/D.C.
 TLA Annual Nuts & Bolts Auto Seminar, 1999; Speaker, D.C.
-Trial Lawyers Association, Demonstrative Evidence Seminar, American University Law School, 2001; Speaker, Maryland Trial Lawyers Association, “Hired Guns Seminar on Defense Experts”, Baltimore, MD, 2001; Speaker, D.C.
+Trial Lawyers Association, Demonstrative Evidence Seminar, American University Law School, 2001; Speaker, Maryland Trial Lawyers Association, “Hired Guns Seminar on Defense Experts”, University of Baltimore Law School, Baltimore, MD, 2001; Speaker, D.C.
 Bar Program, “Preparing for Trial in the Serious Personal Injury Case”, 1998, 1999, 2000, 2001, 2003; Speaker, “Creative use of Demonstrative Evidence”, D.C.
 Trial Lawyers Seminar, American University Law School, 2003; Speaker, D.C.
 Bar/ D.C.
 TLA joint seminar “Case Selection in Automobile Tort Cases”, 2004; Speaker, “Advanced Personal Injury Procedures for the Experienced Litigation Paralegal”, Institute for Paralegal Studies, Washington, DC., 2004; Speaker, D.C.
 TLA Annual Seminar, George Washington University National Law Center, “Settlement Techniques in Automobile Cases”, 2008; Speaker, D.C.
 T.L.A.
 Presentation on Dealing with Difficult Clients, 2010; Speaker, D.C.
 Volunteer Lawyers Project, “Tips and Strategies for Successful Direct Examinations of Key Witnesses”, 2011.
 Guest Lecturer, Joel Bennett’s Law Office Management Class, David A. Clarke School of Law, University of the District of Columbia, 2013.
-Speaker, on the topics of Legal Ethics and Handling Bad Faith Litigation, at the National Business Institute Seminar, “Auto Injury Litigation from Start to Finish,” Rockville, MD 2015.
+Speaker, on the topics of Legal Ethics and Handling Liability Insurance Bad Faith Litigation, National Business Institute Seminar, “Auto Injury Litigation from Start to Finish,” Rockville, MD 2015.

 Bar Association Activities